Thanks to strong Kiwi Dollar selling this week, my long-term trend play turned into a short-term one–and not in a good way.

-This is probably a short-term blip in that longer term trend, but with continued uncertainty right now, I’ll revert to shorter-term trades for now.
-Thanks goodness for keeping my losses small and living to trade another day 🙂
+This is probably a short-term blip in that longer-term trend, but with continued uncertainty right now, I’ll revert to shorter-term trades for now.
+Thank goodness for keeping my losses small and living to trade another day 🙂

 Trade Idea: 2013-09-18 4:43 ET

 Here’s a pretty little chart on EUR/NZD that was juicy enough to take right away.

 Since the beginning of June, the 1.6400 area has been a strong area of interest for optimistic euro bulls and kiwi bears.

 But with recent events from both the ECB and RBNZ shifting sentiment, this might be a legitimate break, with big profit targets if we start to get momentum going to the downside.
 So, what happened at the central banks?

 From the European Central Bank, Draghi may have changed the game for the euro at the last meeting when he admitted that policymakers discussed lowering interest rates.This was the catalyst for the extended move lower after EUR/NZD tested and failed the 1.7000.
 And I believe the pair finally had the power to break lower last week when the RBNZ mentioned at their meeting that interest rate hikes will “likely be required” next year–whaaaat!!!???

 So, with diverging monetary policy outlooks, fundamentally it makes sense that the pair has the gas to stay below 1.6400 and move lower.